mui/mui-x/docs/data/date-pickers/custom-components/custom-components.md

 ### Component

-If the customization above are not flexible enough, you can provide a custom component.
+If you need to customize the date picker beyond the options described above, you can provide a custom component.
 This can be used in combination with `componentsProps`.

 In the example below, the actions are the same as in the section above, but they are rendered inside a menu: